-(Also called Lunar New Year Activities.)
+(Also called Lunar New Year activities.)

-It’s not just about the Chinese New Year animals (but that is an awesome part of this topic), but it’s also about cool Chinese New Year traditions, Chinese New Year food, and even the colorful Chinese New Year decorations during this celebration!
+It’s not just about the Chinese New Year animals (although that is an awesome part of this topic), but it’s also about cool Chinese New Year traditions, Chinese New Year food, and even the colorful Chinese New Year decorations during this celebration!

 (One year we made an awesome Chinese New Year dragon for our sister site.
 Oh YES.
 WE.
 DID.)